-acs reset-password
+acs reset-config

-To reset the 'acsadmin' administrator password to the default setting, use the acs reset-password command in the EXEC mode.
+To reset any administrator account password to its default setting, use the acs reset-password command in EXEC mode.
+In ACS 5.5, you need to specify the username of the administrator account next to the acs reset password command to provide additional security to the command.

-acs reset-password

-This command resets the ACS administrator 'acsadmin' password to the default setting (default).
+Syntax Description username Username of the administrator account whose password needs to be reset.
+This can be a maximum of 100 alphanumeric characters.
+Defaults This command resets the specified ACS administrator password to its default setting (default) and enables the account if it is a recovery account.
+If the administrator account is not a recovery account, then you need to enable the account manually.
 Resetting this password does not affect other ACS administrators.

-You cannot use this command on a secondary ACS node.
+Command Modes EXEC Usage Guidelines You cannot use this command on a secondary ACS node.
 After you use this command, you must access your primary ACS node via the web interface and change the password.
 If you use the default password for the web interface (default) to access the ACS Configuration mode (which requires you to provide the web interface username and password), the login fails and the system prompts you to change the default password.

-acs/admin# acs reset-password

-This command resets the 'ACSAdmin' password to its original value.
-Are you sure you want to continue? (yes/no) y Password was reset successfully acs/admin#

-Command Description acs (instance) Starts or stops an ACS instance. acs backup Performs a backup of an ACS configuration. acs-config Enters the ACS Configuration mode. acs patch Installs and removes ACS patches. acs reset-config Resets the ACS configuration to factory defaults. acs restore Performs a restoration of an ACS configuration.
+Examples acs/admin# acs reset-password admin1 This command resets the 'ACS Administrator' password to its original value and enables the account if it is a recovery admin.
+Are you sure you want to continue? (yes/no) y Password was reset successfully acs/admin# Related Commands Command Description acs (instance) Starts or stops an ACS instance. acs backup Performs a backup of an ACS configuration.
+Enters the ACS Configuration mode. acs-config Installs and removes ACS patches. acs patch acs reset-config Resets the ACS configuration to factory defaults. acs restore Performs a restoration of an ACS configuration.
+Gathers information for ACS troubleshooting. acs support

-Command Description acs support Gathers information for ACS troubleshooting. backup Backs up the system (ACS and ADE OS) and places the backup in a repository. backup-logs Backs up system logs. debug-log Defines the local debug logging level for the ACS components. export-data Exports configuration data from an ACS local store to a remote repository. replication force-sync Synchronizes the secondary ACS database to the primary ACS database. restore Restores the file contents of a specific repository from the backup. show debug-adclient Shows the debug log level status for subsystems (enabled or disabled). show acs-logs Displays ACS server debug logs. show application Shows application status and version information. show version Displays information about the software version of the system.

-acs restore